Cancer Council Australia.

 Building the foundation for a digital future at Australia’s leading cancer control organization.

 Cancer Council Australia needed to transform its national website into an online experience that offers support, guidance, and prevention information to cancer patients throughout Australia.
 They chose Luminary to guide them in building the foundation for a digital future that allows for quick and efficient updates to be made to existing sites as well as the creation of new microsites, mixing best practices with modern technologies.
-Kentico Kontent was selected to allow for easy updates and additions to content whenever and wherever needed while also offering the flexibility to expand to new channels and implement additional technologies in the future.
+Kontent by Kentico was selected to allow for easy updates and additions to content whenever and wherever needed while also offering the flexibility to expand to new channels and implement additional technologies in the future.

 - Content updates often led to the “spinning wheel of death”, causing lengthy delays for basic edits.